 With most students receiving some sort of finance to support their studies, your rental income is safe with a reduced risk of arrears.
 You may also have the backup of the ‘bank of mum and dad’ just in case funds run low.

 Cons: Unfortunately, lots of students means lots of partying and could lead to a higher risk of damage.
 There’s also a chance that maintenance issues may not be reported promptly.
 You can also expect a high turnover of tenants as the academic year is only around 10 months.
 This means more admin, advertising, and a need for end-of-tenancy problems to be resolved quickly.

-For more advice about what type of tenants are attracted to rental properties in Stoke-on-Trent, contact us at Belvoir Stoke-on-Trent, Leek and Biddulph.
+For more advice about what type of tenants are attracted to rental properties in Gloucestershire, contact us today.